apnadkarni/blt/doc/tree.rst

   the array elements are returned.

 *treeName* **next** *node*
   Returns the next node from *node* in a preorder traversal.
 If *node* is the last node in the tree, then "-1" is returned.

 *treeName* **nextsibling** *node*
   Returns the node representing the next subtree from *node* in its parent's list of children.
 If *node* is the last child, then "-1" is returned.

-*treeName* **notify create** ?\ *switches* ... ? *command* ?\ *args* ... ?
+*treeName* **notify create** ?\ *switches* ... ? *cmdPrefix* ?\ *args* ... ?
   Creates a notifier for the tree.
 A notify identifier in the form "notify0", "notify1", etc.  is returned.

-  *Command* and *args* are saved and invoked whenever the tree structure is changed (according to *switches*).
-Two arguments are appended to *command* and *args* before it's invoked: the ID of the node and a string representing the type of event that occured.
+  *CmdPrefix* and *args* are saved and invoked whenever the tree structure is changed (according to *switches*).
+Two arguments are appended to *cmdPrefix* and *args* before it's invoked: the ID of the node and a string representing the type of event that occured.
 One of more switches can be set to indicate the events that are of interest.  *Switches* may be any of the following.

   **-create**
-    Invoke *command* whenever a new node has been added.
+    Invoke *cmdPrefix* whenever a new node has been added.

   **-delete**
-    Invoke *command* whenever a node has been deleted.
+    Invoke *cmdPrefix* whenever a node has been deleted.

   **-move**
-    Invoke *command* whenever a node has been moved.
+    Invoke *cmdPrefix* whenever a node has been moved.

   **-node** *node*
     Only watch *node**.

   **-sort**
-    Invoke *command* whenever the tree has been sorted and reordered.
+    Invoke *cmdPrefix* whenever the tree has been sorted and reordered.

   **-tag** *tag*
     Watch nodes that has the tag *tag*.

   **-relabel**
-    Invoke *command* whenever a node has been relabeled.
+    Invoke *cmdPrefix* whenever a node has been relabeled.

   **-allevents**
-    Invoke *command* whenever any of the above events occur.
+    Invoke *cmdPrefix* whenever any of the above events occur.

   **-whenidle**
-    When an event occurs don't invoke *command* immediately, but queue it to be run the next time the event loop is entered and there are no events to process.
-If subsequent events occur before the event loop is entered, *command* will still be invoked only once.
+    When an event occurs don't invoke *cmdPrefix* immediately, but queue it to be run the next time the event loop is entered and there are no events to process.
+If subsequent events occur before the event loop is entered, *cmdPrefix* will still be invoked only once.

 *treeName* **notify delete** *notifyName*
   Deletes one or more notifiers from the tree.  *NotifyName* is a name